nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

   --ignore_r2 2 \
   --ignore_3prime_r2 2 \
   sample-1_bismark_bt2_sorted.bam
-    # note, if *not working with RRBS data, input should be the
+    # note, if *not working with RRBS data, input should be the deduplicated
-    # deduplicated version (sample-1_bismark_bt2_sorted.deduplicated.bam) produced in step 6 above
+    # version (sample-1_bismark_bt2_sorted.deduplicated.bam) produced in
+    # step 6 above
 ```

 **Parameter Definitions:**

 * `--parallel` - specifies the number of cores to use for methylation extraction, note: the program will utilize ~3X the number specified
-* `--bedGraph` - instructs the program to generate a sorted bedGraph file that reports the position of a given cytosine and its methlyation state (by default, only methylated CpGs are reported - see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output) for more info)
+* `--bedGraph` - instructs the program to generate a sorted bedGraph file that reports the position of a given cytosine and its methlyation state (by default, only methylated CpGs are reported - see bedgraph options in [bismark documentation](https://felixkrueger.github.io/Bismark/options/methylation_extraction/#bedgraph-specific-options) for more info)
 * `--gzip` - specifies to gzip-compress the methylation extractor output files
 * `--comprehensive` - specifies to merge all four possible strand-specific methylation info into context-dependent output files
 * `--output_dir` - the output directory to store results
 * `--cytosine_report` - instructions the program to produce a genome-wide methylation report for all cytosines in the genome
 * `--genome_folder` - a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))
-* `--ignore_r2` - specifies how many bases to ignore from the 5' end of the reverse reads (bismark docs recommend 2, see [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#appendix-iii-bismark-methylation-extractor))
+* `--ignore_r2` - specifies how many bases to ignore from the 5' end of the reverse reads (bismark docs recommend 2, see [bismark documentation](https://felixkrueger.github.io/Bismark/options/methylation_extraction/#options))
   > Note: The first couple of bases in the reverse read of bisulfite sequence experiments show a severe bias towards non-methylation as a result of end-reparing sonicated fragments with unmentulated cytosines, so it is recommened to remove the first couple basepairs
-* `--ignore_3prime_r2` - specifies how many bases to ignore from the 3' end of the reverse reads to remove unwanted biases from the end of reads (this is utilized in the [nf-core methylseq workflow](https://nf-co.re/methylseq), set at [this line](https://github.com/nf-core/methylseq/blob/03972a686bedeb2920803cd575f4d671e9135af0/main.nf#L643))
+* `--ignore_3prime_r2` - specifies how many bases to ignore from the 3' end of the reverse reads to remove unwanted biases from the end of reads (For specific recommnendations see Bismark documentation on [Library Types](https://felixkrueger.github.io/Bismark/bismark/library_types/))
 * sample-1_bismark_bt2_sorted.bam - the input bam file, provided as a positional argument

 **Input data:**

-* sample-1_bismark_bt2_sorted*.bam (bismark bowtie2 alignment bam file sorted by chromosomal coordinates, output from [Step 4c](#4c-sort-alignment-files) above if data are RRBS, or deduplicated bam file from [step 6](#6-deduplicate-skip-if-data-are-rrbs) if data are not RRBS and the bam file was deduplicated (e.g., sample-1_bismark_bt2_sorted.deduplicated.bam from above))
+* sample-1_bismark_bt2_sorted*.bam (bismark bowtie2 alignment bam file sorted by chromosomal coordinates, output from [Step 4c](#4c-sort-alignment-files) above if data are RRBS, or deduplicated bam file from [step 6](#6b-sort-deduplicated-alignment-files) if data are not RRBS and the bam file was deduplicated (e.g., sample-1_bismark_bt2_sorted.deduplicated.bam from above))
 * a directory holding the reference genome in fasta format (this pipeline version uses the Ensembl fasta file indicated in the `fasta` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file))

 **Output data:**

-* **\*\_context\_\*.txt.gz** (bismark methylation-call files for CpG, CHG, and CHH contexts that were detected; see [bismark documentation](https://github.com/FelixKrueger/Bismark/tree/master/Docs), namely [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#methylation-call) for symbols, and [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#iv-bismark-methylation-extractor) for file format)
+* **\*\_context\_\*.txt.gz** (bismark methylation-call files for CpG, CHG, and CHH contexts that were detected; see [bismark documentation](https://felixkrueger.github.io/Bismark/), namely [methylation call](http://felixkrueger.github.io/Bismark/bismark/alignment/#methylation-call) for symbols, and [methylation extraction output](http://felixkrueger.github.io/Bismark/bismark/methylation_extraction/#the-methylation-extractor-output-looks-like-this-tab-separated) for file format)
-* **\*.bedGraph.gz** (gzip-compressed bedGraph-formatted file of methylation percentages of each CpG site; see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output))
+* **\*.bedGraph.gz** (gzip-compressed bedGraph-formatted file of methylation percentages of each CpG site; see [bismark documentation](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output))
-* **\*.bismark.cov.gz** (gzip-compressed bedGraph-formatted file like above "\*.bedGraph.gz", but also including 2 more columns of methylated and unmethylated counts at the specified position; see bismark docs [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-bedgraph-output))
+* **\*.bismark.cov.gz** (gzip-compressed bedGraph-formatted file like above "\*.bedGraph.gz", but also including 2 more columns of methylated and unmethylated counts at the specified position; see [bismark documentation](https://felixkrueger.github.io/Bismark/options/methylation_extraction/#bedgraph-specific-options))
-* **\*.M-bias.txt** (text file with methylation information in the context of the position in reads, helpful for investigating bias as a function of base position in the read; see bismark documentation [here](https://github.com/FelixKrueger/Bismark/tree/master/Docs#m-bias-plot))
+* **\*.M-bias.txt** (text file with methylation information in the context of the position in reads, helpful for investigating bias as a function of base position in the read; see [bismark documentation](http://felixkrueger.github.io/Bismark/bismark/methylation_extraction/#m-bias-plot))
 * **\*_splitting_report.txt** (text file containing general methylation detection information)
 * **\*.cytosine_context_summary.txt** (tsv file of detected cytosine-methylation information summed by nucleotide context)
 * **\*.CpG_report.txt.gz** (a genome-wide methylation report for all CpG cytosines)